On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: No Local Minima in the Wasserstein Geometry

-\begin{remark} The condition on the Minkowski dimension is satisfied if, for example, $\mu_+$ is absolutely continuous with respect to the volume measure on some manifold of dimension $d-1$.\\ Note that the result is stated only for $\delta \leq 1$ instead of $\delta < 2$ (as assumed in the lemma) can be explained by the fact that for $\delta > 1$, the energy functional is infinite.
-In such a case, it is direct to prove from the very definition that such a measure (of infinite energy) cannot be a critical point. \end{remark}
+If $\mu_+$ charges some set $A$ such as, for all $x \in A$, $\operatorname{dim}_{\mathcal{M}}^x(\mu)$ exists and is less than $d-\delta$, then for every $\varepsilon > 0$ there exists a radius $r_x$ such that for any $r<r_x$, $\mu(B(x,r)) \geq r^{d-\delta + \varepsilon}$.
+Using the same $\sigma$-additivity arguments as in the proof of Proposition \ref{theo:deriv neg mmd}, we prove we can choose a uniform $r_0$ by considering a subset of $A$ of non-zero measure for $\mu_+$.
+This is exactly the hypothesis of Lemma \ref{SingMeasureCrit}, concluding the proof. \end{proof} \begin{remark} The condition on the Minkowski dimension is satisfied if, for example, $\mu_+$ is absolutely continuous with respect to the volume measure on some manifold of dimension $d-1$.\\ Note that the result is stated only for $\delta \leq 1$ instead of $\delta < 2$ (as assumed in the lemma).
+This is explained by the fact that for $\delta > 1$, the energy functional is infinite.
+In such a case, it is straightforward to prove from the very definition that such a measure (of infinite energy) cannot be a critical point. \end{remark}

+{\textbf{Comments on possible critical points.}} Our main goal in this section was to prove that there is no local minima apart from the global one.
+However, it does not prevent the existence of critical points.
+Passing by, we were able to rule out some singular measures from being critical points.
+Indeed, we proved that if the current measure has a Minkowski dimension strictly less than the ambient one, then it cannot be a critical point as defined in Section \ref{SecCriticalPoints}.
+However, there are still many candidates for critical points such as measures proportional to $\mathbbm{1}_{A}$ where $A$ is a positive Lebesgue measure closed set of empty interior such as a fat Cantor set.
+A complete characterization of critical points, and the existence of a nontrivial example, is left open for future works.

-\subsection{Extension to Riemannian manifolds}
+\subsection{Extension to Riemannian Manifolds}

 Recall that the heat kernel is defined on a general Riemannian manifold.